EXEMPT: No

 Reasoning Ability:

-• Ability to define and solve practical problems and deal with a variety of concrete variables.
-Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.
+• Ability to define and solve practical problems and deal with various concrete variables.
+Ability to interpret various instructions furnished in written, oral, diagram, or schedule form.

 • A deep sense of compassion and understanding for homeless and marginalized individuals